edgarfinn/AudioDataToJSON/README.md

 mkdir mp3
 ```

-copy any nmmber of mp3s tagged with id3 key and pitch metadata tags to the `mp3` folder and run `npm start`
+copy any nmmber of mp3s tagged with id3 key and pitch metadata to the `mp3` folder and run `npm start`

 Once complete, results will be printed to a `./data.json` file in the rot of the app folder.